DMCV-SJTU/Make-it-3D-Jittor/preprocess/README.md

 ### 4. Move to your workspace

-After getting the depth image and mask image, perform the following command to  move all the results into your workspace:
+After getting the depth image and mask image, perform the following command to  move the depth image and text prompt into your workspace:
 ```
 python3 mv2workspace.py --workspace ${WORKSPACE_NAME}
 ```